BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 - parts available from many distributors, including JLC assembly (particularly basic parts), Mouser, and Digi-Key
 - parts with wide applicability
 - parts using footprints in the standard KiCad libraries, or in PCM libraries
+- have been tested functional in a real PCB, consider opening PRs after you've brought up your device

 Parts that are poor candidates for inclusion are:
 - parts that cannot be sourced by individuals